The USDA loan program is designed to provide low-to-moderate income families the opportunity to purchase a home in rural and suburban areas.

 Datapoints in the USDA property eligibility map below are sourced from the U.S. Department of Agriculture.
 Areas in red are not currently eligible for USDA-backed home loans.

-For a home to meet the USDA's rural definition, it must be in an area that's not part of or associated with an urban area.
+For a home to meet the USDA's rural definition, it must be in an area that's located outside of a town or city and not associated with an urban area.

-Guidelines on the definition of a qualified "rural area" include:
+The USDA's guidelines on the definition of a qualified "rural area" includes:

-- Has a population that doesn't exceed 20,000; is not located in a metropolitan statistical area (MSA); and has a serious lack of mortgage credit for low -to moderate-income families, or
+- A population that doesn't exceed 20,000; is not located in a metropolitan statistical area (MSA); and has a serious lack of mortgage credit for low- to moderate-income families, or

 - Any area that was once classified as "rural" or a "rural area" and lost its designation due to the 1990, 2000 or 2010 Census may still be eligible if the area's population does not exceed 35,000; the area is rural in character; and the area has a serious lack of mortgage credit for low- and moderate-income families.